Mesoamerican Archaeology and Isotopic Sciences Lab

 Most of our projects have major isotopic component or include radiocarbon dating of plant, animal, and human tissues.
 Ongoing projects focus on the reconstruction of subsistence practices, migration patterns, paleoenvironments, and exploring human-animal relationships in Mesoamerica and other world regions.

 Prospective graduate students may apply through the Department of Anthropology graduate program.
-We also we also welcome undergraduate students to develop projects and gain experience in isotope geochemistry in archaeology.
+We also welcome undergraduate students to develop projects and gain experience in archaeological isotope geochemistry and artifact analyses.
 Learn more about joining the lab here.

 Facilities